SoK: Blockchain Decentralization: Decentralization Index: Definition, Properties, and Simulations

 \subsection{Simulations}

-To better elucidate how variation in the number and distribution of transactions affects the decentralization index, we designed the following simulations.
+We designed the following simulations to elucidate better how variation in the number and distribution of transactions affects the decentralization index.
 Assume there are $N$ total transactions: $1,2,...,n,...,N $ and each transaction has a value $v_n=e^{n \lambda}$, where $\lambda$ is a constant greater than or equal to 0.
 Therefore, the weight of each transaction is:

-As explained in~\citeN{levin2020}, the distribution function $p(v_n)$ is derived from a specific instance of quantal response equilibrium (QRE), i.e., logit equilibrium (LQRE), which is commonly used in behavioral economics to classify decision making ~\cite{anderson_2002_the} and is adapted from mixture-of-types models~\citeN{stahl_1995_on}.
-Notably, the function is also used in softmax action selection in reinforcement learning ~\cite{gao_2018_on,jang_2017_categorical}.
+As explained in Levin and Zhang (2020) \cite{levin2020}, the distribution function $p(v_n)$ is derived from a specific instance of quantal response equilibrium (QRE), i.e., logit equilibrium (LQRE), which is commonly used in behavioral economics to classify decision making \cite{anderson_2002_the} and is adapted from mixture-of-types models Stahl and Wilson (1995) \cite{stahl_1995_on}.
+Notably, the function is also used in softmax action selection in reinforcement learning \cite{gao_2018_on,jang_2017_categorical}.
 The comparative statics in Figure~\ref{fig:8} compare the decentralization index of different numbers or distributions of transactions, ceteris paribus.
 We observe two intuitive patterns.
 First, given $\lambda$, as $N$ increases, the value of the index increases.
-This shows that, as the number of transactions increases, the index increases, indicating greater decentralization.
+This shows that the index increases as the number of transactions increases, indicating greater decentralization.
 Second, given $N$, as $\lambda$ increases, the value of the index decreases.
 Intuitively, when $\lambda$ equals 0, the distribution is uniform, indicating the greatest level of decentralization.
 When $\lambda$ equals infinity, the weight of the $n$th transaction is 1, indicating total centralization.